-NewsBite: SendGrid, MongoDB File IPOs and Other News
+NewsBite: SendGrid, MongoDB IPO Action and Other News

 Relational Database Era on Decline

 MongoDB, meanwhile, had a net loss of $86.7 million on revenue of $101 million for the year ended Jan.
 31. It also lost $73.5 million on revenue of $65.3 million the year before.
-"We expect our operating expenses to increase significantly as we increase our sales and marketing efforts, continue to invest in research and development, and expand our operations and infrastructure, both domestically and internationally," MongoDB officials said in the company's SEC filing this week.
+"We expect our operating expenses to increase significantly as we increase our sales and marketing efforts, continue to invest in research and development, and expand our operations and infrastructure, both domestically and internationally," MongoDB officials said in the company's SEC filing last week.

 Billy Bosworth, DataStax CEO, said in an email to CMSWire the market recognizes that there is a critical need for a new era of operational data management.
 "The relational database era is passing," he said, "and the new era will have the opportunity for mid-market players like MongoDB and companies such as DataStax with our focus on the enterprise."